sammyd/iOS8-day-by-day-book/manuscript/15-nsformatter.md

 Formatting values is hard enough in the locale you use every day, but attempting to get it right across all locales is near-enough impossible.
-In the past numbers and dates have been possible through the existing `NSFormatter` subclasses, but iOS8 adds some great new formatters to ease this pain.
+In the past numbers and dates have been possible through the existing `NSFormatter` subclasses, but iOS 8 adds some great new formatters to ease this pain.

 This new functionality isn't something that you're likely to be able to rush out and use immediately to implement some cool new feature, but it's one of those